betterinformatics/inf4-hci-2/_timeline_ed/accomodation.md

     Arrival Information for Halls of Residence
 </a>

-On arrival you'll be given your *Arrival Pack* wich'll guide you through the tasks you must complete during Fresher's Week.
+On arrival you'll be given your *Arrival Pack* which will guide you through the tasks you must complete during Fresher's Week.